dukeofharen/httplaceholder/docs/docs.md

 To read more about scenarios, go to [conditions](#request-scenario) or [response](#scenario).

+## Import

+The import collection is used to be able to import all kinds of data in HttPlaceholder.

 # Configuration

 This paragraph contains all command line arguments supported by HttPlaceholder.
 Configuration can be set using command line arguments, a configuration file or environment variables.